 The amount of acute pharyngitis and tonsillitis relating to people division was found to vary differently.
-Among the reported age groups, maximum acute pharyngitis and tonsillitis cases were observed in the age group 6-8years with 52% followed preteen age group by 9-12 years groups 30%, children (2-5 years) 18% this results correlated with Middleton et al. study.
-In present study more in male patients (56%) compared to female patients (44%) maybe due to admitted were more than female patients.
+Among the reported age groups, maximum acute pharyngitis and tonsillitis cases were observed in the age group 6-8 years with 52% followed preteen age group by 9-12 years groups 30%, children (2-5 years) 18% this results correlated with Middleton et al. study.8 In present study more in male patients (56%) compared to female patients (44%) maybe due to admitted were more than female patients.
 As for as socioeconomic condition concerned, 59% of cases were low-income group in this study.
 Because of their poverty, poor nourishment, unhygienic condition, illiteracy and improper medical care.
 The frequency of the disease about different occupations, it was noted that 69% of the patients, maximum cases belonged to the student group due to cross infection because of overcrowded classrooms and poor ventilation of the classrooms and low immunity in the children.

-In present study specify that a sore throat was noticed in all the patients, fever in 59%, which is correlated with Evans and Dick2 observations for a sore throat and fever.
-Veltri et al. study palpable tender digastrics lymph node was observed in 70% of the cases studied.
+In present study specify that a sore throat was noticed in all the patients, fever in 59%, which is correlated with Evans and Dick2 9observations for a sore throat and fever.
+Veltri et al10. study palpable tender digastrics lymph node was observed in 70% of the cases studied.
 These observations are comparable to the findings of present study.

-The bacteriological studies indicated the occurrence of predominant bacteria b- hemolytic Streptococci (49%), followed by Pneumococci (10%) and coagulase positive Staphylococci (5%) and only two cases of presence of Corynebacterium diphtheria was observed this results similar reported with Surrow et al.some studies were reported that Acute tonsillitis due to poly bacterial infection by Hidaya Qarqani Bukhari et al and Brook et al which is correlated with our study, Where both Klebsiella and Streptococcus pyogens were observed in Pseudomonas sp was found to cause 9% cases and tonsillar infection along with Klebsiella in six cases and Coagulase positive Staphylococci and Pneumococci were observed in 4% cases.
+The bacteriological studies indicated the occurrence of predominant bacteria b- hemolytic Streptococci (49%), followed by Pneumococci (10%) and coagulase positive Staphylococci (5%) and only two cases of presence of Corynebacterium diphtheria was observed this results similar reported with Surrow et al. 11 some studies were reported that Acute tonsillitis due to poly bacterial infection by Hidaya Qarqani Bukhari et al 12 and Brook et al 13 which is correlated with our study, Where both Klebsiella and Streptococcus pyogens were observed in 9% cases and Pseudomonas sp was found to cause tonsillar infection along with Klebsiella in six cases and Coagulase positive Staphylococci and Pneumococci were observed in 4% cases.

-In present study showed that majority of the isolates were susceptible to antibiotics Penicillin, Erythromycin, Ampicillin, gentamycin, chloramphenicol, ciprofloxacin, cephalexin, cefotaxime, cefotaxime and amikacin which correlated with Krober et al. study had shown penicillin to be the most efficient antibiotic to treat tonsillitis caused by bacteria and cefotaxime most efficient drug to treat acute pharyngitis.
+In present study showed that majority of the isolates were susceptible to antibiotics Penicillin, Erythromycin, Ampicillin, gentamycin, chloramphenicol, ciprofloxacin, cephalexin, cefotaxime, cefotaxime and amikacin which correlated with Krober et al14. study had shown penicillin to be the most efficient antibiotic to treat tonsillitis caused by bacteria and cefotaxime most efficent drug to treat acute pharyngitis.
 Drug resistance was shown coagulase positive Staphylococci and along with pseudomonas with klebsiella.
+The increasing rate of drug resistance in many bacteria could be due to b- lactamase production by the bacteria that cleave the activity of antibiotics and resistance transfer factors that could have taken up by the susceptible strains during the recombination process.